 - Long Put + Short Call = Short Future (same strike price and expiration)

-These types of positions are synthetic positions created by combining the requisite options and futures with the same maturity and in the case of the options, the same strike prices.
+These types of positions are synthetic positions.
+They are created by combining the requisite options and futures with the same maturity and in the case of the options, the same strike prices.

 Options are amazing instruments.
-Understanding options and put-call parity will enhance your market knowledge and open new doors of profitability and risk management for all of your investment and trading activities.
+Understanding options and put-call parity will enhance your market knowledge.
+It can open new doors of profitability and risk management.